dcos/dcos-ui/CONTRIBUTING.md

 to run, write, debug and troubleshoot system tests are available in the **System Tests in DC/OS UI** google document currently only available internally at Mesosphere.

+You will need a fully functional cluster to run your system tests.

 ## i18n